 5 Home Remedies to Remove Plaque From Your Teeth

-It can be very hard to remove plaque, that yellowish bacterial overgrowth that attaches itself to the tooth enamel.
+Tartar, or plaque, is that yellowish bacterial overgrowth that attaches itself to the tooth enamel.
 It’s especially difficult in the areas around the gums.
 It’s made of mineral salts, food, and other residues that promote bacterial growth.

-By forming a rough surface for food particles to cling to, it attracts more and more particles.
-Over time, this interacts with certain foods, releasing acids that cause tooth decay and inflammation.
-This is why healthy oral hygiene habits are absolutely essential.
+By forming a rough surface for food particles to cling to, it attracts more and more particles, forming a harder layer.
+Over time, this interacts with certain foods, releasing acids that cause tooth decay and infections.

 This is why it’s so important to reinforce oral hygiene habits.
 And, of course, at the first sign of the appearance of plaque, treat it right away.

 Experts in dentistry indicate that the following remedies can be used occasionally.
 However, you should never use them on a continuous basis, as they can deteriorate the enamel on your teeth.

 Baking soda is a classic remedy for removing the plaque and tartar that can form on teeth.
 Given that it’s abrasive, it’s important to only use it occasionally and in small quantities.